-Hearing loss is exhausting?
+Hearing loss is tiring?
 I was skeptical—until I took a hearing test

-Since I started working for Healthy Hearing this January, I’ve learned endless new things.
+Since I started working for Healthy Hearing in 2019, I've learned a lot of hearing facts.
 Some weird: Did you know our ears and noses grow our entire lives?
 Some fascinating: Your ability to hear songbirds may be one of the first things you lose when you develop age-related hearing loss.
 (That alone is motivation for me to keep tabs on my hearing.)

-But one topic rendered me a little skeptical: The notion that hearing requires effort and hearing loss exhausts the brain.
+But one topic rendered me a little skeptical: The notion that hearing requires effort and hearing loss exhausts the brain, leading to "ear fatigue."
 It makes sense, of course, but I've always thought of hearing as akin to breathing or blinking—something we do constantly, yet passively.

-And then I took a hearing test at a local audiology clinic earlier this month.
+And then, a few months after starting my job, I took a hearing test at a local audiology clinic.
 I had started the day shadowing audiologists and learning the ins and outs of testing and fitting—and now it was my turn in the hot seat.

 'Wait, was that a beep?'